windvalley/gossh/README.md

 - High-performance and high-concurrency.
 You can specify number of concurrent connections (default `1`).

+- Supports SSH Proxy, it can connect to the target hosts by specifying the ssh proxy server.

+- Provides subcommand `vault` to helps you encrypt/decrypt confidential information such as password or passphrase without compromising security.

 - For ease of use, it supports config file.
 You can write flags that are not frequently modified into the config file, so you don't need to laboriously specify these flags on the command line.
 If the flag in both command line and config file, flag that from command line takes precedence over the other.
   The default configuration file is `$PWD/.gossh.yaml` or `$HOME/.gossh.yaml`, and `$PWD/.gossh.yaml` has a higher priority.

-- Provides the subcommand `config` to help users generate configuration file in easy way.
+- Provides subcommand `config` to help users generate configuration file in easy way.

-- Supports SSH Proxy, it can connect to the target hosts by specifying the ssh proxy server.

 ## Installation